Parta/smallbackendproject/README.md

 (In the text below, {fb_page_id} = "cocacola")

-- The crawling robot must be executed by a cron job every hour via a command line such as (but not necessarily) :
+- The data collection robot must be executed by a cron job every hour via a command line such as (but not necessarily) :
-php index.php --uri=crawler/fans --page_id={fb_page_id}
+php index.php --uri=collect/fans --page_id={fb_page_id}

 - The API should return a JSON object via a URL such as (but not necessarily) :
 http://localhost/myframework/get/fans?page_id={fb_page_id}&format=linechart